Nate Lowe Player Props: Rangers vs. Athletics

-The Texas Rangers, including Nate Lowe and his .528 slugging percentage over his past 10 games, battle starting pitcher Ken Waldichuk and the Oakland Athletics at Oakland-Alameda County Coliseum, Monday at 9:40 PM ET.
+The Texas Rangers, including Nate Lowe (.216 batting average in his past 10 games), battle starting pitcher JP Sears and the Oakland Athletics at Oakland-Alameda County Coliseum, Tuesday at 9:40 PM ET.

-He hit a home run while going 1-for-4 in his last game against the Marlins.
+In his last game he had a hitless performance (0-for-5) against the Athletics.

 Nate Lowe Game Info & Props vs. the Athletics